Skip to main content

 CosmWasm Validator Reviews

 You will build a new chain with CosmWasm, enabling a proof-of-stake validator review system.
-You will write a contract to collect and manage validator reviews, integrate it with the chain, and update validator data automatically through a Cosmos-SDK endblocker module.
+You will write a contract to collect and manage validator reviews, integrate it with the chain, and update validator data automatically through the Cosmos-SDK endblocker module.

 There are easy ways to get validators in a cosmwasm smart contract.
 The goal of this tutorial is to teach how to pass data from the SDK to a contract.